My Friend Flicka Title Bar

 What would later become the major portion of the Fox Movie Ranch had been the site of a country club called Crag's as early as 1900.
 Filming began on the property in 1935, when MGM built a tree house for Tarzan Escapes near Crag's Road and Brent Mountain.
 After filming How Green Was My Valley there in 1941, 20th Century-Fox decided that the varied terrain afforded a great area for various productions, so they purchased the property five years later.
 They were originally considering moving their entire production facility there.

 Besides being the major film location for their first television series, My Friend Flicka, Fox used the area as the location for dozens of other successful film productions.
 Motion pictures they filmed there include The Defiant Ones with Tony Curtis and Sidney Poitier, Sand Pebbles with Steve McQueen, Viva Zapata starring Anthony Quinn and Marlon Brando, Doctor Doolittle with Rex Harrison, and Elvis Presley's Love Me Tender.
 In the movie Butch Cassidy and the Sundance Kid, do your recall the memorable scene where Paul Newman and Robert Redford jump off the cliff together?
 That famous scene was filmed there at the Fox Movie Ranch.
 It was the film location for three Tarzan films, and also for the original Planet of the Apes feature starring Charlton Heston.
 You can still see "Mr. Blandings Dream House" from the Cary Grant and Myrna Loy movie there on the property.
-The house used in the film, remodeled and a bit more bland than Blandings' original, is now used as a park administration building.
+The house used in the film, remodeled and a much more bland than Blandings' original, is now used for administrative officers for park employees.
 A major portion of the Fox property, along with ranch property belonging to Bob Hope and Ronald Reagan, was purchased by the State of California and opened to the public in 1976 as Malibu Creek State Park.

 Ranch House